AriFordsham/GHCWiki/commentary/coding-style.md

   ```

-Import library modules from the core packages only (core packages are listed in [libraries/core-packages](/trac/ghc/browser/ghc/libraries/core-packages)).
+Import library modules from the boot packages only (boot packages are listed in [libraries/boot-packages](/trac/ghc/browser/ghc/libraries/boot-packages)).
 Use `#defines `in `HsVersions.h` when the modules names differ between versions of GHC.
 For code inside `#ifdef GHCI`, don't worry about GHC versioning issues, because this code is only ever compiled by the this very version of GHC.

 **Do not use explicit import lists**, except to resolve name clashes.
 There are several reasons for this: